ALAND-MC/ALANDs-Immersive-Hypixel-SkyBlock/README.md

 TIP 1: For Prism users, make sure you select the correct Java version and dedicate at least 4GB of RAM.

-TIP 2: Type /firmament macros or tap the "Delete" key on your keyboard to open the command macros/keybinds.
+TIP 2: Type /firmament macros to open the command macros/keybinds.
 These run commands for Hypixel SkyBlock such as warps and menus.

-TIP 3: Go to Control Settings to figure out how to open other menus like the weather control and emote wheel.
+TIP 3: Tap Right Ctrl to open the weather and time control menu, and tap Right Shift to open the emote wheel.

 TIP 4: If you use the Hypixel+ resource pack, then put this inside the JVM arguments field: -Xss4M